 As the weather warms up and the snow melts into the Thredbo River, travellers arrive to enjoy Thredbo’s other natural gems and activities.

 Thredbo Mountain Bike Park ramps up in the summer months with over 34 kilometres of trails to explore, ranging from all-mountain, cross country, flow and downhill – and the Kosciuszko Express & Gunbarrel Express chairlifts take you and your bike to the top of the trail network.
-There are also a handful of MTB Parks for riders of all ages and stages.
+There is also a handful of MTB Parks for riders of all ages and stages.

 Hike past glacial lakes, along rugged mountain terrain and to the highest peaks in Australia in Kosciuszko National Park from your base in Thredbo.
 There are a number of hikes to choose from, including the 13-kilometre hike to the summit of Mount Kosciuszko (Australia’s highest mountain), or the more challenging 32-kilometre Alpine Lakes Hike, and plenty more.
 Varying degrees of fitness is required for each trail and they can be self-guided or undertaken with a guide.

-If hiking and biking doesn’t pique your interest, perhaps breathing in the fresh mountain air as you play a round of golf on Australia’s highest golf course is more to your speed.
+If hiking and biking don’t pique your interest, perhaps breathing in the fresh mountain air as you play a round of golf on Australia’s highest golf course is more to your speed.
 Alternatively, arrive for fly fishing season on the Thredbo River (October long weekend until June long weekend) to catch wild trout.

 Thredbo is host to a number of annual festivals, including the Thredbo Blues Festival in January, the Thredbo Craft Beer Festival in February and the Taste of the Snowies: Thredbo Food and Wine Festival in March.